 When it comes to beers, we like to try different things.
 We like to try something that you cannot find in the supermarket or the spots here in Berlin.
-This is why we always go to beer events and this is how we managed to find a way to visit the guys at Bierfabrik here in Berlin.
-We met the guys from Bierfabrik during Braufest Berlin 2015 and loved their beers and we knew more people needed to know about them.
+This is why we always go to beer events, and this is how we managed to find a way to visit the guys at Bierfabrik here in Berlin.

 You can find the Bierfabrik in a nondescript low rise building in Marzahn.
-But everything started in Wedding a few years before.
+But everything started at the Wedding a few years before.
 Andre Schleypen, Julian Schmidt and Sebastian Mergel used to get together to brew their own beer.
-Sometimes it was on Sebastian’s balcony, sometimes it was on Julian’s roof but overtime it was a success.
-They could only produce 30 liters at a time and they were often bringing their beers to parties and open air festival.
+Sometimes it was on Sebastian’s balcony, sometimes it was on Julian’s roof, but over time, it was a success.
+They could only produce 30 litres at a time, and they were often bringing their beers to parties and open-air festival.
 The feedback they received was so positive that they became gipsy brewers going from party to party and producing different beers.

 The Alte Börse Marzahn, like it is called today, is a wonderful place filled with art and a certain rural charm.
-Since it opens its doors in 2013, the Alte Börse Marzahn is home to a vibrant community that houses the Czar Hagestolz club, a harpsichord workshop, a yoga school and the Bierfabrik.
-There you can also see lots of sculptures from the metal artists that used to work in the famous Tacheles.
+Since it opened its doors in 2013, the Alte Börse Marzahn is home to a vibrant community that houses the Czar Hagestolz club, a harpsichord workshop, a yoga school and the Bierfabrik.
+You can also see lots of sculptures from the metal artists who used to work in the famous Tacheles.

-But we are not here to talk about art, we are here to talk about the Bierfabrik and their amazing beers.
+But we are not here to talk about art.
+We are here to talk about the Bierfabrik and their amazing beers.
 And they have a lot of beers to offer.
-Some of them are seasonal, some of them are collaborations with bars and friends and some of them are always there.
+Some of them are seasonal, some of them are collaborations with bars and friends, and some are always there.

-All of them are great but we have some favorites.
-Wedding Pale Ale is the first that comes to our minds and that is, definitely, the first one you need to try from the Bierfabrik.
+All of them are great, but we have some favourites.
+Wedding Pale Ale is the first that comes to our minds, and that is, definitely, the first one you need to try from the Bierfabrik.
 Also, you need to try the Red Lager Rotbier.
-It is not that easy to find red beer in Germany but they have it and it is great.
+It is not that easy to find red beer in Germany, but they have it, and it is great.

-But our favorite one is a smoked bock beer called the Swanson.
-When Sebastian Mergel showed us this beer, we kind of freaked out for a moment since Parks and Recreation is one of our favorite shows ever and we love Ron Swanson.
+But our favourite one is a smoked bock beer called the Swanson.
+When Sebastian Mergel showed us this beer, we freaked out for a moment since Parks and Recreation is one of our favourite shows ever, and we love Ron Swanson.
 So, don’t tell us you have no idea what we are talking about.
 Please, don’t do that.

 You can also taste their beers at Das Stue in Charlottenburg, Pappa e Ciccia, Le croco Bleu and Berliner Feinkostfraktion in Prenzlauer Berg, Hopfen und Malz in Wedding.
 But we strongly advice all the beer lovers out there to go to the factory and see how this small berliner brewery makes their own beers.